-- The U.S. exports of sweet corn are valued at $246 million per year, $46 million as fresh and $200 million processed and frozen (based on 2014 values).
+- U.S. exports of sweet corn are valued at $246 million per year, $46 million as fresh and $200 million as processed and frozen (based on 2014 values).

-Sweet corn (Zea mays var. rugosa) comes in three colors: yellow, white and bicolored.
+Sweet corn (Zea mays var. rugosa) comes in three colors: yellow, white, and bicolored.
 Sweet corn contains a genetic mutation on the su locus that causes the endosperm to store at least twice as much sugar as field corn.
 As soon as corn is harvested, the sugar begins converting to starch, reducing the sweetness.
-Therefore, sweet corn should be refrigerated or preserved within 2 to 6 hours of harvest to ensure best quality and retention of sweetness.
+Therefore, sweet corn should be refrigerated or preserved within two to six hours of harvest to ensure best quality and retention of sweetness.

-There are hundreds of different varieties, to include Bodacious, Incredible, Temptation, Delectable and Providence.
-Traditional varieties are su1 (sugary1) mutants and contain twice the sugar and eight to ten times more water-soluble polysaccharide as field corn.
-The increase in water-soluble polysaccharide is responsible for the creamy consistency but is also responsible for it’s short shelf life (maximum storage in refrigerator of 4 days).
-Supersweet varieties that contain the sh2 (shrunken2) mutation contain at least 4 times the amount of sugar as field corn but almost no water-soluble polysaccharide, making conversion of sugar to starch almost negligible.
-This allows Supersweet varieties to remain sweet at least 10 days after harvest if kept refrigerated, making these varieties ideal for sale at distant markets.
+There are hundreds of different varieties, including Bodacious, Incredible, Temptation, Delectable and Providence.
+Traditional varieties of corn are su1 (sugary1) mutants and contain twice the sugar and eight to ten times more water-soluble polysaccharide as field corn.
+The increase in water-soluble polysaccharide results in a creamy consistency but is also responsible for corn’s short shelf life (maximum storage in refrigerator of four days).
+Supersweet varieties that contain the sh2 (shrunken2) mutation contain at least four times the amount of sugar as field corn but almost no water-soluble polysaccharide, making conversion of sugar to starch almost negligible.
+This allows Supersweet varieties to remain sweet up to 14 days after harvest if kept refrigerated, making these varieties ideal for sale at distant markets.

-Top producers in the U.S. include Florida, California, Georgia and New York.
+Top producers in the U.S. include Washington, Minnesota, Wisconsin, California, Oregon and Florida.
 Sweet corn grown in the Midwest is generally available late summer through early fall while sweet corn grown in Florida is available December through May.

 While there have not been many foodborne outbreaks related to sweet corn, there have been foodborne outbreaks related to frozen vegetables in which corn was included.
 In 2013, a multistate outbreak of Listeria monocytogenes was reported with a total of nine illnesses and three deaths.
 Epidemiological and laboratory evidence indicated that frozen vegetables from a frozen foods company in Washington State were the source.
-In late spring of 2016 there was a large recall of frozen vegetables with corn being one of the implicated vegetables.
+In late spring of 2016, there was a large recall of frozen vegetables with corn being one of the implicated vegetables.
 After the recall no further linked cases were reported.
 In June of 2018, a multi-country outbreak of Listeria monocytogenes was discovered in frozen corn and other vegetables from a Hungarian company.
 This outbreak affected Austria, Denmark, Finland, Sweden and the United Kingdom.
 The Hungarian Food Chain Safety Office ordered a recall of products and stopped all freezing activity in June, 2018.
 Genetic sequencing led to the discovery that frozen corn and other frozen vegetables tested positive for Listeria monocytogenes.
 There were 47 confirmed cases of Listeriosis and 9 deaths.

 To contribute to the Sweet Corn-associated Foodborne Outbreak section, please follow this link: https://fsi.colostate.edu/suggest-a-topic/

-Seeds of sweet corn should be plated about 1 inch deep in heavy soils and ½ to 2 inch in sandy soils.
-It is highly suggested that all seeds are treated with insecticide and fungicide, which can sometimes be applied before purchasing seed and should be verified with the supplier.
-If Supersweet seeds are used, they must be planted about ½ inch shallower than other sweet corn seeds and planting should be delayed until warmer temperatures in the soil are reached.
+Seeds of sweet corn should be planted about one inch deep in heavy soils and two inches deep in sandy soils.
+It is highly recommended that all seeds are treated with insecticide and fungicide, which can sometimes be applied before purchasing seed and should be verified with the supplier.
+If Supersweet seeds are used, they must be planted about a half an inch shallower than other sweet corn seeds, and planting should be delayed until warmer temperatures in the soil are reached.
 The corn earworm is the greatest insect concern with sweet corn.
 Commercial sweet corn operations require the use of an insecticide spraying program to manage this pest.

-One sweet corn plant should be placed every 8 to 10 inches.
+One sweet corn plant should be placed every nine to 12 inches.
 Three-foot rows with this spacing will allow for about 17,000 plants per acre of cropland.
 Fertilizer can be applied depending on the soil type.
-Consumers like to see sweet corn that has long, green flag leaves and dark green husks.
-To obtain this desirable appearance, a high level of nitrogen must be maintained in the soil.
+To obtain a desirable appearance, a high level of nitrogen must be maintained in the soil.
 Moisture is crucial for sweet corn growth.
 It will contribute to crop uniformity, early enhancement, increased yields, and other desirable qualities.
-However, over-irrigation of sweet corn cropland can cause seeds to easily rot—especially in cold weather.
-Thus, irrigation must be closely monitored and seeds should be planted during the warm season.
+However, over-irrigation of sweet corn cropland can cause seeds to easily rot, especially in cold weather.
+Thus, irrigation must be closely monitored, and seeds should be planted during the warm season.
 Diseases are rare with sweet corn.

 It is extremely important to keep the corn cool following harvest.
 Sweet corn loses sweetness and freshness very quickly after harvest, especially when kept at increased temperatures.
 Because sweet corn has a high respiration rate, it produces heat which can build up in bulk loads after harvest.
 The longer it takes for the corn to be chilled and the longer it is able to stay at elevated temperatures, the more sugar is able to be converted to starch, thus greatly affecting quality of the product.
 Product must be moved quickly from the field to the packing shed where it should be sorted, packed, and cooled.
-There are several methods to chill sweet corn: hydrocooling using water, package icing (typically only used for local distribution), cold storage using refrigeration and relative humidity of at least 95%.
-It is ideal to store corn at 32 °F but in commercial settings, 40°F is typically the lowest temperature reached.
-No matter how the corn is transported to market, it must be kept on ice to maintain quality.
+There are several methods to chill sweet corn: hydrocooling using water, package icing (typically only used for local distribution), and cold storage using refrigeration and a relative humidity of at least 90-98%.
+It is ideal to store corn at 32 °F. No matter how the corn is transported to market, it must be kept on ice to maintain quality.

 Corn is one of the most versatile food products grown and consumed in the United States.
-In addition to fresh sweet corn for human consumption, it can be further processed into other food products, sweeteners, starches, oils, alcohol, and ethanol based fuel.
-Corn is also the main feed grain in the United States, and is projected to account for 95% of the feed grain in 2015–2016.
+In addition to fresh sweet corn for human consumption, it can be further processed into other food products, sweeteners, starches, oils, alcohol, and ethanol-based fuel.
+Corn is also the main feed grain in the United States and is projected to account for around 95% of the feed grain in 2015–2016.
 As of 2010, Americans were consuming an average of 26 pounds of sweet corn per person.
 Of this total amount, 9.6 pounds were from frozen sweet corn, 9.1 pounds were fresh sweet corn, the remaining 7.4 pounds were canned sweet corn products.
-In the 2006–2007 Foodnet Population Atlas of Exposures, 41.5% of the survey cohort reported eating fresh corn within the past 7 days.
+In the 2006–2007 Foodnet Population Atlas of Exposures, 41.5% of the survey cohort reported eating fresh corn within the past seven days.

 Information on how to keep corn fresh and of safe quality please visit FoodKeeper App.